aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-xps/_index.md

 {{< tab tabNum="7" >}}

 The following example shows how to convert **HTML to XPS Node.js** language applying.
-HTML is taken from the Web, converted to XPS and saved to the local file system.
+HTML file is located in a cloud storage, converted to XPS and saved back to the cloud storage.

 ```javascript